ThomasMBury/ewstools/README.md

 If you like the respoitory, please give it a star :D

-If your research uses the deep learning functionality of `ewstools`, please cite
+If your research makes use of it, please cite

-Bury, Thomas M., et al. "[Deep learning for early warning signals of tipping points.](https://www.pnas.org/doi/abs/10.1073/pnas.2106140118)" *Proceedings of the National Academy of Sciences* 118.39 (2021): e2106140118.
+Bury, Thomas M. "[ewstools: A Python package for early warning signals of bifurcations in time series data.](https://joss.theoj.org/papers/10.21105/joss.05038.pdf)" *Journal of Open Source Software* 8.82 (2023): 5038.

-If your research computes spectral EWS using `ewstools`, please cite

-Bury, Thomas M., Chris T. Bauch, and Madhur Anand. "[Detecting and distinguishing tipping points using spectral early warning signals.](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2020.0482)" *Journal of the Royal Society Interface* 17.170 (2020): 20200482.